Thursday, October 29, 2020

 One fall, I was soaking up those cozy autumn vibes, admiring the stunning scenery around me while searching for fun fall activities in Reno.
 Of course, Google led me straight to what I was looking for.

-One of the top suggestions was Apple Hill, just a scenic two-hour drive from Reno.
-With over 50 farms nestled in Placerville, CA, it sounded like Disneyland to me—everything I could want for a perfect day out.
+One of the top suggestions was Apple Hill, just a scenic two hour drive from Reno.
+With over 50 farms nestled in Placerville, CA, it sounded like a type of Disneyland to me-everything I could want for a perfect day out.

 Notes